open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/emt-flashing-raw-howto.md

 2. Check date

-   Run `sudo date080509312024`.
+   Run `sudo date 080509312024`.

-   The string of numbers after `date` is the date in time in the following format: Month:08 Date:05 Hour:09 Minute:31 Year: 2024
+   The string of numbers after `date` is the date in time in the following format: Month:08 Day:05 Hour:09 Minute:31 Year: 2024

-3. Install openssh-server package

-   Run `tdnf install openssh-server`.

-4. Install vim package

-   Run `tdnf install vim`.

-5. Configure and enable ssh
+3. Configure and enable ssh

    Run: